Tasm-Devil/Onitama/README.md

 ## ToDos
 In the order in which I would like to tackle them.

+- [x] landing page for game creation and selection.
+- [ ] The Server should remember the player names.
+Extend API for player names.
+- [ ] Only Black Player can join and rejoin after page reload.
+When White reloads page, it cannt continue the game.
+- [ ] The common card should determine, which player starts the game.
 - [ ] Implement http polling temporarily.
-- [ ] landing page for game creation and selection.
 - [ ] JSON for GameMove is to verbose.
 Simplyfy it to something like `{"move":"white:c1b2:elephant"}`
 - [ ] Use WebSocket to get new moves without the need to do http polling.
 - [ ] Implement Chat feature